-Founded in 1995, AJ Bell is one of the leading investment platforms in the UK with around 380,000 customers and £73 billion in assets under management.
+Founded in 1995, AJ Bell is one of the leading investment platforms in the UK with around 440,000 customers and £73 billion in assets under administration.
 Its online service, Youinvest, became the country’s first online self-invested pension (SIPP) provider when it launched in 2000.

-As well as the SIPP, AJ Bell offers stocks and shares ISAs and dealing accounts.
+As well as the SIPP, AJ Bell offers Stocks and Shares ISAs, Junior ISAs, Lifetime ISAs and Dealing Accounts.
 Through these, you can invest in a wide range of funds, shares, investment trusts, and exchange traded funds (ETFs).
 You can choose a ready-made portfolio based on a level of risk you’re comfortable with, or – if you’re more experienced/willing to do the research – pick your own investments.

-Top 11 platforms for a green stocks and shares ISA
+Top 9 platforms for a green stocks and shares ISA in 2023

 Although it is set up for the more confident investor, the AJ Bell platform is easy to navigate and has some nice guides and articles.

 For those who want to take a more ‘hands off’ approach to investing, there are nine fund options to choose from (including a Responsible Growth Fund – see below).
 If you’d rather pick your own investments, the ‘Favourite Funds’ list offers a useful filter tool which includes the option to choose “responsible” funds only.

 Is it safe?

 Yes.
 AJ Bell is covered by the Financial Services Compensation Scheme (FSCS).
 This protects up to £85,000 of investments per person, per platform.